 Learning Spanish with a magazine may never have crossed your mind.

-Turns out, it’s pretty easy to track down high-quality Spanish language magazines for free.
+While Spanish magazines don’t seem to be in plain sight, it turns out that it’s pretty easy to track down high-quality Spanish language magazines for free.

 Talk about learning Spanish efficiently!